drhsqlite/fossil-mirror/www/gitusers.md

 files in sequence as Git must, so the OS’s buffer cache can result in [still better performance][35pct].

-Unlike Git’s log, Fossil’s timeline shows info across branches by default, a feature for maintaining better situational awareness.
-Although the `fossil timeline` command has no way to show a single branch’s commits, you can restrict your view like this using the web UI equivalent by clicking the name of a branch on the `/timeline` or `/brlist` page.
+Unlike Git’s log, Fossil’s timeline shows info across all branches by default, a feature for maintaining better situational awareness.
+It is possible to restrict the timeline to a single branch using `fossil timeline -b`.
+Similarly, to restrict the timeline using the web UI equivalent, click the name of a branch on the `/timeline` or `/brlist` page.
 (Or manually, by adding the `r=` query parameter.)
 Note that even in this case, the Fossil timeline still shows other branches where they interact with the one you’ve referenced in this way; again, better situational